Testing

 Selectors can match text, id, label, value, type, index, enabled, checked, focused, or selected.
 Set regex: true to treat string selector fields as regular expressions.

-Maestro-Compatible YAML
+Maestro-compatible YAML

 The CLI includes a compatibility runner for common Maestro YAML flows: